Menstrual Health Education

 Based on what the teenagers in my research wished they had learned at primary school and Belszki's experience in performance and tackling stigmatised subjects, we created a primary school menstrual education curriculum of 5 lessons for years 5 and 6 (aged 9-11).

-Belszki has already delivered this curriculum in our trial school and it has received outstanding feedback from pupils and staff (you can see the lesson activities and evidence of impact in our report).
+Belszki has already delivered this curriculum in our trial school and it has received outstanding feedback from pupils and staff.
 These lessons have created a more open and inclusive culture around periods in the school, helped girls to feel more prepared for their periods, to be more confident to discuss periods, and to be better informed about menstrual health.
 They also learned how to use a wide range of period products (including reusables) and recognise typical/atypical menstrual pain.
 They also learned about menstrual inequities such as period poverty.
 It has also improved boys' knowledge about periods and encouraged them to be allies.